ApiLogicServer/Docs/docs/Sample-Integration.md

 3. `send_order_to_shipping` uses the `OrderShipping` class, which maps our SQLAlchemy order row to a dict (`row_to_dict`).

 ![send order to shipping](https://github.com/ApiLogicServer/Docs/blob/main/docs/images/integration/order-to-shipping.jpg?raw=true)

+!!! pied-piper ":bulb: Extensible Rules, Kafka Message Produced"

+    Rule-based logic is extensible with Python, here producing a Kafka message with 20 lines of code.

 &nbsp;